ktneranga/Cloud-Computing-IndividualAssignment/README.md

 * docker
 * docker-compose
 ## Installation
-Download the repo as ZIP file or clone into a directory
+Download the repo as ZIP file or clone into a directory using ssh or http (https://github.com/ktneranga/Cloud-Computing-IndividualAssignment.git)